michaelwnau/ussf-portal/docs/adr/0004-nosql-for-nexjs.md

   - Updating any field in the JSONB results in an entire row-level lock and rewrite of of the entire JSONB object
   - The [recommendation](https://www.postgresql.org/docs/current/datatype-json.html#JSON-CONTAINMENT) is to have each JSON document represent "an atomic datum...that can be modified independently."
   - Another common pattern is to initially store data as JSONB, and pull out frequently used keys into their own table
-- Bad, because Prisma [does not support](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-fields/working-with-json-fields#json-faqs) the full feature set of JSONB in Postgres,including selecting specific JSON elements to return and filtering on a specific key.
 - Bad, because storage size of JSONB is greater than the equivalent amount of data in a database such as MongoDB

 Further data modeling and research would need to be done to see if our use case is a good fit for this approach.
 It's possible to reconsider this option if the need arises.